WARC-Bench: Web Archive Based Benchmark for GUI Subtask Executions: Abstract

 \section{Abstract}

 Training web agents to navigate complex, real-world websites requires them to master \textit{subtasks}—short-horizon interactions on multiple UI components (e.g., choosing the correct date in a date picker, or scrolling in a container to extract information).
 We introduce \subtaskbench (Web Archive Benchmark), a novel web navigation benchmark featuring 438 tasks designed to evaluate multimodal AI agents on subtasks. \subtaskbench enables sandboxed interactions with dynamic and realistic webpages using Web ARChive files.
 We show that \subtaskbench is challenging for leading computer-use models, with the highest observed success rate being 64.8\%.
 To improve open source models on subtask, we explore two common training techniques: supervised fine-tuning (SFT) and reinforcement learning with verifiable rewards (RLVR).
 Experiments show that SFT models obtain a 48.8\% success rate on the benchmark.
 Training with RLVR over SFT checkpoints, even in data-scarce settings, improves the score to 52.8\% on \subtaskbench, outperforming many frontier models.
 Our analysis concludes that mastering these subtasks is essential for robust web planning and navigation, and is a capability not extensively evaluated by existing benchmarks.
+More details about \subtaskbench can be found at \href{https://sanjari-orb.github.io/warc-bench/}{https://sanjari-orb.github.io/warc-bench/}.